kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 : The Transport Parameters.
 The encoding of the payload is as defined in
   {{Section 18 of RFC9000}}.

+The QSS_TRANSPORT_PARAMETERS frame is the first frame being sent by an endpoint.
+Endpoints MUST send the QSS_TRANSPORT_PARAMETERS frame as soon as the underlying byte stream becomes available.
+Note neither endpoint needs to wait for the peer's Transport Parameters before sending its own, as Transport Parameters are a unilateral declaration of an endpoint's capabilities ({{Section 7.4 of RFC9000}}).

+If the first frame being received by an endpoint is not a QSS_TRANSPORT_PARAMETERS frame, the endpoint MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

 The frame type (0x3f5153300d0a0d0a; "\xffQS0\r\n\r\n" on wire) has been chosen so that it can be used to disambiguate QUIC Services for Streams from HTTP/1.1